devmailar/devmailar/README.md

 BearPourerNight is the first game i developed and published on itch.io https://bloodbeatgames.itch.io

-These days im developing games in Unreal or S&box Game engine
+These days im developing games in Unreal / S&box Game engine